Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - Customer data may be used for model training by default

-- Opt-out mechanisms differ by plan (Free/Pro vs Business/Enterprise)
+- Opt-out mechanisms differ by plan (Free/Starter vs Launch/Scale/Enterprise)

 - Lovable states it will not use raw/identifiable PII for training and does not sell PII